December 4 – 18, 2022

 The Kingdom of Bhutan has had only ONE death during the whole pandemic so far, because the King firmly closed the borders on March 12, 2020.
 And Bhutan has had impressive success with their COVID vaccination program; the great majority of the people have had at least one shot.
 Vaccination teams even went by helicopter or slogged through snow to protect the people in the highest, most remote villages.

-Traveling from west to east, our group will start out by meeting in New Delhi, and conquer our jet-lag with a night there before flying to Paro.
+Traveling from west to east, our group will start out by meeting in New Delhi (or Bangkok), and conquer our jet-lag with a night there before flying to Paro.
 And the Bhutan adventure begins!

 This trip reflects authentic Bhutan.
-We’ll attend a festival called a tshechu which the local people attend, showing off their best handwoven, traditional clothing.
+We’ll attend two fabulous festivals called tshechus which the local people attend, showing off their best handwoven, traditional clothing.
 Costumed monks perform didactic Buddhist legends, wearing carved wooden masks and brilliantly embroidered outfits.
-This trip will be our fourth in this magical country; we can’t get enough!
+One festival takes place in a town, the other in rural highland village, so the different experiences will be fascinating.
 Travelers on the previous tours loved the ultra-decorated buildings, the crisp air, the festival dancers, the dark green forests, and the stunning handwoven clothing.
 And we’ll meet warmhearted people, stay in pretty hotels, and eat delicious new foods.

 I’ve traveled to sixty-odd countries and NOWHERE have I seen weaving as fine and intricate (and labor-intensive) as in Bhutan!
 We’ll visit many textile centers around the country, each with a distinctive style and motifs.
 Lunch and tea with several weaver families will give us an insight into their techniques and dye materials too.